 I love enhancing the taste of my food by adding herbs and spices.
-For many years I have been on a quest to reduce my toxic load as much as possible, so I can live a healthier and therefore happier life.
+For many years I have been on a quest to reduce my toxic load as much as possible, so I can live a healthier and therefore happier and more youthful life.
 You can imagine my delight when I discovered that many of those spices and herbs I was using help to do just that!

 Parsley is an easy to grow herb that just about everyone is familiar with.
 Did you know it is also a natural diuretic helping to flush toxins out of our body?